Bhanu1776/Placements/README.md

 ## Why should we hire you ?

 From your job description, I noticed that you are looking for someone who is good with communications as well as technical skills, I would love to bring my coding skills and my `passion` to learn new technologies to this position which is why i am a perfect fit for the job.

+-> Eventhough i'm very realiable i easily get used to with any situation, there might be some situation where i cannot come to office that time i can work from anywhere i think this is what bcp means business continuity program which is a policy of every other company

+## Why do you want this job ??

+-> This opportunity is really exciting as I will be able to learn and progress in an `exciting environment` that I am passionate about.
+I think I'm having all those qualities which satisfies your *requirements* for this job role.

+**Extras** ->

+- Office culture
+- reliable ->
+As I've read on your website, you're planning to launch several new products and features in the upcoming months and i would love to be a part of that growth.
+I know that my experience in product management and my leadership skills will help your company with on-time releases and delivery.

 ## Why are you better than others ??